squireChuck/board-game-secret-santa-search/ui/README.md

 - [ ] Multi-select filter based on the participants.
   - e.g. `I want to see games owned by: <badges/list of selected people>`, including a mechanism option to add/remove people.
+- [ ] ~~Allow user to enter person's name in the box.~~ => would require complicating the search status, e.g. entering "Jim" and seeing "Jim might have that game".
+Not worth it considering there are better ways to filter based on participants (multi-select, expand/contract each player's entire list).

 ## Project setup
 ```